Kalmat/WeatherStationQt/README.md

 - Resolution: (XXXX, YYYY) - set the window size (in pixels).
 If this size matches the screen resolution, it will turn Full Screen
 - Language: SPANISH / ENGLISH
 - Units: METRIC / IMPERIAL
-- Show Background: True / False - will force showing a background image or a solid color
+- Show Background: True / False - will force showing a background image. a fully transparent background or a solid color
-- Background Mode: FIXED / WEATHER - Will show a fixed image (99.jpg) or a changing image according to weather conditions (0-47.jpg)
+- Background Mode: SOLID / FIXED / WEATHER - Will show a solid color, a fixed image (99.jpg) or a changing image according to weather conditions (0-47.jpg)
 - Clock Mode: True / False - will force to always show world clocks (no Internet connection required, so weather will not be shown), or weather info
-- Moon Position: ONCURRENT - instead of Current weather icon (at night time only) / None - no moon phase icon
+- Moon Position: ONCURRENT - instead of Current weather icon (at night time only) / ONHEADER - on header only / BOTH - on current and on header / NOMOON - no moon phase icon
 - Show Constellation: True / False - Will display Sun position Constellation
-- Show News pics: True / False - Will show News pics (hiding weather info while showing news.
-UPDATE: BBC not providing pics any more)
 - Time Zones: The Time Zones and cities you would like to show on World Clocks (when no connection or no weather info available)

-You can also change other behaviors, colors, positions and sizes to adapt it to your needs ... and many other things!
+You can also change other behaviors and colors to adapt it to your needs ... and many other things!

 Available languages are Spanish and English.
 If you want other languages, modify the content of settings.json (TODO: localise using gettext instead)
 - Translate all strings in the "Texts" section of the language you want to replace (recommended you replace the "Alternative" entry)